flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - Python and Flask server
             - Points to a root repository and with those resources attempt to find the patterns and pull out nodes which then get served to the user.
             - May present notes on the same node by different users across different contexts.
+    - Node
+        - High level entity
+        - Location on the knowledge graph
+        - Can hold information from multiple users and join different files
+        - Node can have Subnodes by different authors.
+        - Links in Nodes will be seen and link those nodes together at the Agora level.
+        - Nodes are social
+        - See anagora.org/nodes for visualization
+        - Common patterns:
+            - Digital Garden Note
+            - Blog Post
+            - Personal WIki Page
+            - Journal
+            - Node Club

 ## [[2023-09-06]]